Advocacy Chief of Staff

-Sebastian helps to oversee the corrections and reentry portfolio on the Criminal Justice team.
-Prior to joining Arnold Ventures, he was a senior associate at Freedman Consulting, where he managed strategic planning and research for major philanthropies pursuing criminal justice reform.
-During his time as a State Policy Fellow at the Institute on Taxation and Economic Policy, he oversaw research focused on the use of fines and fees at the state and local level.
+Prior to joining Arnold Ventures, Sebastian was a senior associate with Freedman Consulting, LLC.
+In this role, he managed strategic planning and research for major philanthropies in criminal justice reform.
+From 2014 to 2016, Sebastian was State Policy Fellow at the Institute on Taxation and Economic Policy, where his research focused in part on the use of fines and fees at the state and local level.
+Sebastian served as a 2010 Teach for America corps member in Lawrence, Mass., where he taught third grade math and social studies.

-Sebastian's writing on criminal justice reform and other topics has been featured in The Washington Post and the Los Angeles Times, among other publications.
-He received a B.S. in political economy from Georgetown University before attending Harvard University to earn his M.P.P.
+Sebastian's writing on criminal justice reform, universal basic income, and other topics has been featured in The Washington Post, The Los Angeles Times, and The Detroit Free Press, among other publications.
+He is a graduate of Georgetown University and the Harvard Kennedy School of Government.

 The War at Home